 Learning the names of new campers can be a difficult task.
-How often have you arrived to a big gathering and been introduced to a large sum of people, only to forget their names minutes later and find yourself referring to them as “hey you” or ”pal” or something equally as cringe-worthy.
-Try the following five fun name games to avoid the embarrassment of a forgotten name, and prevent anything from ruining your camp fun.
+How often have you arrived at a big gathering and been introduced to a large sum of people, only to forget their names minutes later and find yourself referring to them as “hey you” or ”pal” or something equally as cringe-worthy?
+Try the following five fun name games to avoid the embarrassment of a forgotten name and possibly ruining your camp fun.

 The Compass Name Game

-To begin this game, have everybody should gathered in a circle with one person standing in the centre.
+To begin this game, have everybody should gather in a circle with one person standing in the center.
 This person will be “the caller”.
-The caller points to a random member of the circle and say one of the following terms: “The Right”, “The Left”, “Myself” or “Yourself”.
+The caller points to a random member of the circle and says one of the following terms: “The Right”, “The Left”, “Myself” or “Yourself”.
 The player that has been pointed at by “the caller” will have to answer with the proper name within five seconds.

 - Yourself: Gives their own name.